-In this exercise you will open another application on the desktop and select the windows.
+In this exercise you will open another application on the desktop select and manipulate the windows.

 - 1. While the Paint application is still open from Exercise 1A, do the following: - 2.
-Use the Start menu to locate the Notepad application. - 3.
-Open the application. - 4.
-Enter the text: "Learning Windows will be fun!" - 5.
+Click the Start menu to enter the text "Notepad". - 3.
+Left-click the "Notepad application app" name. - 4.
+Enter the text "Learning Windows will be fun!" into the Notepad application. - 5.
 Minimize the Paint Application. - 6.
 Minimize the Notepad Application. - 7.
-Restore the Paint Application from the Task Bar. - 8.
-Restore the Notepad Application from the Task Bar. - 9.
-Click the left mouse button on the Title Bar of the Notepad and Paint applications and drag the windows together so the two applications are placed side by side on the desktop. - 10.
-Move the mouse pointer to the top border of the Paint application until the up and down arrows appear. - 11.
-Hold the left mouse button down and gently guide the window border to the top of the desktop display until a "ripple" appears.
-The window will expand to fill the top, side, and bottom of the desktop. - 12.
+Left-click the Paint Application in the Task Bar. - 8.
+Left-click the Notepad Application in the Task Bar. - 9.
+Adjust the width of the Paint application window by moving the mouse to the left and right borders of the application until two arrows appear. - 10.
+Hold the left mouse button down and drag the sides of the window until the Paint application occupies one half of the screen. - 11.
+Repeat steps 9 and 10 on the Notepad application window until the two windows are positioned side by side. - 12.
+Move the mouse pointer to the center top border of the Paint application until the up and down arrows appear. - 13.
+Hold the left mouse button down and gently guide the window border to the top of the desktop display.
+Release the button and the window will expand to fill the top and bottom of the desktop. - 14.
 Do the same to the Notepad application.
-The two applications will be side to side. - 13.
-Click the left mouse button on the "Task View" tool in the Task Bar and the applications will appear in a panoramic view. - 14.
+The two applications will be full screen side to side. - 15.
+Right-click on the Task Bar and the select the "Show windows side by side" entry.
+The windows will move slightly. - 16.
+Left-click the "Task View" tool in the Task Bar and the two window applications will appear in a panoramic view. - 17.
 Close both application and do not save the results.

-8. Using Cortana to locate an application
+8. Using Search Tools to locate an application